Congratulations! Your promo code PROMOCODE will be automatically applied when you check out – enjoy.

 Cookers come in three standard width sizes, making them easy to fit into your kitchen and handy if you're replacing an old cooker.
 Most have a width of 60cm, but if you're tight on space there are also 50cm and 55cm wide options.
 The height and depth of the cooker will always roughly be the same on all models to fit perfectly by the side of your kitchen cabinets.

 Most cookers have some sort of lining to aid with cleaning.
 Some may have pyrolytic cleaning, which burns off grease and grime at 500°C, leaving you to simply wipe away ash.
-Some will have catalytic liners that absorb spillages and splatters.
-These are then burnt away when cooking on temperatures over 200°C. Others have smooth enamel coated interiors, making it easier to wipe away dirt.
+Some will have catalytic liners that absorb spillages which are burnt away when cooking at temperatures over 200°C. Others have smooth wipe clean enamel coated interiors.

 Cookers are freestanding so they'll easily slot between your kitchen cabinets, just make sure to measure your space carefully so you pick a cooker with the correct width.
 You'll need a gas safe registered engineer to fit a gas cooker and a qualified electrician to fit an electric cooker.
 We can help you with that - we offer an installation service

 Some cookers come with a lid, these tend to be those with a gas hob.
-The lid can come in really handy to protect the hob and enable you to utilise the surface space as a work top.
-When they're up whist you’re cooking they also come in ideal as a splash back.
+The lid can come in really handy to protect the hob and enable you to utilise the surface space as a worktop.
+When they're up whilst you’re cooking they also come in ideal as a splashback.Shop Cookers with Lids

 A cooker combines the hob and oven/grill into one freestanding appliance.
 Whereas an oven is built-in or built-under, and is simply just the oven.